alingse/go-dag/README.md

 [4]
 ```

-### Solve

-and this DAG can solve the subgraph problem
+this can solve the subgraph problem

-like
+like this.

 the problem `[3]` --> got solution `[[0], [3]]`